nashville-software-school/front-end-curriculum/08-javascript-101/README.md

 ```

 ---
+> **Instructor Suggestion:**
-> **Instructor:** Break now for class exercises.
+> Break now for class exercises.
 Have students do at least 3 different challenges that makes them create variables, perform math functions, and check boolean expressions.
+>
+> * How many hours are in a year
+> * How many minutes are in a decade
+> * How many seconds old they are
+> * If they are older than some arbitrary number, alert "I'm old", else "I'm young"

 ---